Equal Employment Opportunity Commission Charges

 If the agency determines that there was no discrimination, then the agency will provide you a notice of the right to sue.
 You will then have 60 days to file a lawsuit pursuant to Texas state law or 90 days to file a lawsuit pursuant to federal law.

-If you are an employer who has had an EEOC complaint filed against you, or an employee interested in filing an EEOC complaint, it’s important to work with a qualified Texas employment attorney who is familiar with navigating the EEOC complaint, investigation, and mediation processes, and in doing so in a manner that preserves your various claims in the event that a lawsuit is necessary.
+If you are an employer who has had an EEOC complaint filed against you, or an employee interested in filing an EEOC complaint, it’s important to work with qualified Houston employment lawyers who are familiar with navigating the EEOC complaint, investigation, and mediation processes, and in doing so in a manner that preserves your various claims in the event that a lawsuit is necessary.

 We recognize that every client is different, and has unique needs and objectives.
 As such, we offer client-tailored fee arrangements that are suitable for a range of budgets.